nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Unlinks an existing person and internship together in InterNUS.

 Format: `unlink [p/PERSON_INDEX] [i/INTERNSHIP_INDEX]`
-- At least 1 of the optional fields must be provided
+- At least 1 of the optional fields must be provided.
-- Person and/or internship at the specified `PERSON_INDEX` and/or `INTERNSHIP_INDEX` will be unlinked.
+- Person/internship at the specified `PERSON_INDEX`/`INTERNSHIP_INDEX` will be unlinked.
 - If both `PERSON_INDEX` and `INTERNSHIP_INDEX` are provided, the specified person and internship must be linked to each other.
 - `PERSON_INDEX` and `INTERNSHIP_INDEX` must be a positive integer 1, 2, 3, …